Why does the eloquent description

 except that we live in our separate cities that

-architecture and art and inhabitants and person
+ure and art and inhabitants and personalities with

-alities are than those that exist within yours.
+in mine are than those that exist within yours.

 I’ll return, perhaps often, to your city, to examine